Plan Your Trades and Trade Your Plan in Forex Trading

 Human nature introduces imperfections—ups and downs—that can lead to irreparable losses.
 Historical examples, such as the Nick Leeson-Barings Bank incident, the Hunt brothers’ silver debacle, and Chen Jiulin’s China Aviation Oil fiasco, demonstrate this vulnerability.
 These traders experienced moments of glory but ultimately relied too heavily on personal abilities.
 Even if they succeeded a thousand times before, a single failure could wipe out all their gains.

-Every trader experiences phases of success, but we are all human, and susceptible to greed and fear.
+Every forex trader experiences phases of success, but we are all human, and susceptible to greed and fear.
 Consider a well-known futures trader who consistently profited from 1997 to 2001.
 However, by 2002, overconfidence led to significant losses—a classic case of relying too much on personal heroics.
 Had this trader adhered strictly to a trading system or had a risk control officer overseeing decisions, the outcome would likely have been different.

 5. Team-Based Approach